yoshiyama/VideoPlay/README.md

-# fileMenu
+# VideoPlay
-movie file open play
-This is playing video application.
+This is GUI application for playing video.